-Believe it or not, there are actually a ton of Russian television apps out there.
-To save you the hassle of downloading and testing them out yourself, we put together a list of the five ultimate Russian television apps available in the Google Play store.
+To save you the hassle of downloading and testing them out yourself, I put together a list of the five ultimate Russian television apps available in the Google Play store.

 How Can Russian TV Apps Help Me Improve My Russian Language Skills?

 - Watching Russian television via an app in your spare time can help you improve your listening skills.
 We’re constantly absorbing information about language when we watch television shows.
 By watching Russian television, you can definitely improve your ability to listen to and comprehend the Russian language.
 Plus, television apps make it easy to fit that listening practice in when you’re on the go.

 - Some of these apps feature either Russian, Romanized or English subtitles to help you improve your reading skills.
 It’s not all about listening skills when it comes to watching Russian television shows to improve your linguistic abilities.